The simple answer is “yes.”

 You will trust again.
 However, you will likely never trust again the way you did pre-discovery, and that is not necessarily a bad thing.

-The difference between pre-discovery and post-discovery trust is that the source of trust will be based more on your level of self-care, intuition, trust of yourself, and observing your partner’s behaviors and actions rather than on his words or your assumptions about him.
+The difference between pre-discovery and post-discovery trust is that the source of trust will be based more on your level of self-care, intuition, trust of yourself, and observing your spouse’s behaviors and actions rather than on his words or your assumptions about him.

 - He is fully engaged in recovery activities without expressing resentment or acting as though he’s a victim